 Eliminating the COLA for Members of Congress

-I supported the successful efforts to eliminate the Cost-of-Living Adjustments (COLAs) scheduled to be made to Member salaries for FY 2010 and FY 2011.
+I have repeatedly supported the successful efforts to eliminate the Cost-of-Living Adjustments (COLAs) scheduled to be made to Member salaries from 2010 to the present.

 Reducing Congress’s Budget